2023-Summer-ITE-5425-0NB/angular-project-group-6ix-1/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+### Zhangzhi Wang (N01371888)
+- Portfolio page:
+   - Display the website owner’s artworks with their introduction
+   - Show the details of the artworks
+   - Add artwork
+   - Delete artwork
+- Events page:
+   - Showcasing upcoming events
+   - Show the details of the events
+   - Add event
+   - Delete event